Oil of Amyris Amyris balsamifera West Indies Wildcrafted

 Amyris is known for the intense scent of its essential oil, extracted using the steam distillation method.
 The oil comes from a small bush that grows in Haiti as well as central america.
 Having a thicker consistency, the color is a lighter, almost pale yellow.
 It is commonly called "West Indian sandalwood oil" or "candle wood" because the oils burns like that of a candle.

 Amyris oil is used in soap making and in other high end cosmetics.
-Because of its anti-aging properties it is popular in lotions and creams.
-When used on the skin over time, it reduces the appearance of lines and leaves the skin looking renewed and with a "glow".
+It is popular in lotions and creams.

 Also used as a perfume, Amyris oil has been called a "mood" perfume, said to give the over all feeling of well-being and anxiety reduction.
 Because it has a very woodsy aroma that tends to be more rich than other oils, it is used in a lot of male perfumes.
 Also said to be an aphrodisiac.